Helen and the DeVos Family

 Her son Dick recalled when his mom once served liver and onions to her young, hungry family.
 “The kitchen smelled wrong right away,” he observed.
 “We sat down, and we could all tell that our Dad was not particularly happy, either.
 There was a bit of a delay.
 We all watched as he took a bite.
 And then he went to the kitchen cabinet and pulled down a box of Wheaties.
 We knew what that meant: Take one bite, and you could be done.”

-Their progeny now includes children and spouses Dick and Betsy, Dan and Pamella, Cheri, and Doug and Maria; grandchildren and spouses Rick and Melissa, Elissa, Andrea, Ryan and Michelle, Cassandra, Sydney, Cole, Hannah and Blake, Katie and Griffin, Ben, Jessa, Addie, Dalton and Kelly, Micaela and Jordan, Monreau and Peter, Olivia and Grant; and several great-grandchildren.
+The DeVos family progeny now includes Helen and Rich’s children and their spouses Dick and Betsy, Dan and Pamella, Cheri, and Doug and Maria; grandchildren and spouses Rick and Melissa, Elissa, Andrea, Ryan and Michelle, Cassandra, Sydney, Cole and Lexi, Hannah and Blake, Katie and Griffin, Ben, Jessa, Addie, Dalton and Kelly, Micaela and Jordan, Monreau and Peter, Olivia and Grant; and several great-grandchildren.